Goodison's Greatest Night

 EVERTON 3 BAYERN MUNICH 1

-The 1984-85 season was gathering pace at a phenomenal rate.
-The 'treble' of League Championship, FA Cup and European Cup Winnersb' Cup was still very much in sight when the German giants of Bayern Munich came to Goodison on April 24th.
+The 1984/85 season was gathering pace at a phenomenal rate.
+The 'treble' of league championship, FA Cup and European Cup Winners' Cup was still very much in sight when the German giants of Bayern Munich came to Goodison on 24 April.

-The first leg of the ECWC semi-final at the Olympic Stadium, Munich, ended in a 0-0 draw so the stage was set for a thrilling return on Merseyside.
+The first leg of the semi-final at the Olympic Stadium, Munich, had ended in a goalless draw and the stage was set for a thrilling return on Merseyside.

-Graeme Sharp and Andy Gray never gave the Bayern defenders a moment's peace as they chased every single pass played forward and by the end of the night, the Germans has been pummelled into submission.
+Graeme Sharp and Andy Gray never gave the Bayern defenders a moment's peace as they chased every single pass played forward and, by the end of the night, the Germans had simply been pummelled into submission.

-Bayern coach Udo Lattek, had been somewhat critical of Everton's physical approach to the game but after the final whistle he was gracious enough to concede that the Toffees were 'the best team in Europe'.
+Bayern coach Udo Lattek had been somewhat critical of Everton's physical approach to the first game but after the final whistle he was gracious enough to concede that the Toffees were 'the best team in Europe'.